tohanilhan/Codewars-Golang-Answers/README.md

 # Codewars Go Solutions

-This project is an personal archive for Codewars problems and its solutions.
+This project is a personal archive for Codewars problems and its solutions.

 ## Details